 What Is The Best Pepper Grinder?

-If you are in the market for a nice, quality pepper grinder, allow us to share our opinion.
+If you are in the market for a nice, quality pepper grinder, allow us to share a few tips.
 We have owned several pepper grinders through the years, and we have a clear favorite.

-While cheap pepper grinders will work for a while, we find it best to ‘buy it for life’ and get something quality.
+While cheap pepper grinders will work for a while, we find it best to ‘buy it for life’ and get something high quality, especially if you use a lot of fresh black pepper.

 Read Next:

 I hope you found this article useful and that it helped demystify the source of black pepper!
-Now, if your friend asks you, “Where do peppercorns come from?” you’ll have an answer.
+Now, if your friend asks you where peppercorns come from, you’ll know the answer.

-Here at Pepper Geek, we are passionate about all pepper varieties, even the ones that aren’t in the capsicum chili family.
+Here at Pepper Geek, we are passionate about all pepper varieties, even the ones that aren’t technically in the Capsicum chili family.
 Cheers, and happy cooking!

 IToldYouSo